Greg1704/KipuBankV2/README.md

 **Decision:** Single withdrawal limit in USD that applies to all tokens
 **Alternative Considered:** Per-token withdrawal limits

 **Rationale:**
-- ✅ Simpler user experience (one limit to remember)
+- Simpler user experience (one limit to remember)
-- ✅ Fair treatment of all assets
+- Fair treatment of all assets
-- ✅ Demonstrates effective use of Chainlink oracles
+- Demonstrates effective use of Chainlink oracles
-- ✅ Less complexity in contract logic
+- Less complexity in contract logic
-- ❌ Less flexibility for treating different tokens differently
+- Trade-off: Less flexibility for treating different tokens differently

 **Conclusion:** For an educational project demonstrating oracle integration, the unified approach is superior.
 In production, per-token limits might be preferred for risk management.

 ### 2. Price Staleness Check (1 hour)

 **Decision:** Reject oracle prices older than 1 hour

 **Rationale:**
 - Cryptocurrency markets are highly volatile
 - Stale prices could lead to incorrect valuations